riceissa/issarice.com/wiki/making-my-working-environment-portable.md

   * Making configuration files for common programs (vim, etc.) available online.
+      * Difficulties with this: different operating systems might have different software or versions of the same software available, making configuration files apply inconsistently; some parts of configuration files refer to local parts in the file system that might not exist in all systems (e.g. my music player configuration file points to an external drive that only exists for my laptop) and these programs might not offer ways to make configuration files conditional on existence of such paths; some operating systems ship with their own default configuration files (e.g. Debian ships with `debian.vim` which does things like disable modelines in Vim, others ship with default versions of `~/.bashrc`).
   * Placing more things in public/online (especially on GitHub) so they're easily accessible.
   * Dealing with "cloud software"